Sulzer creates premium foams made from recycled PET

 As a result, this development will help #tide offer sustainable solutions for the construction and packaging industries.
 Foam from ocean-bound plastic waste stands for lower carbon footprint than XPS, XPE and rubber, better thermal insulation features and more.

-First Swiss sustainable eyewear made of 100% ocean plastic
+First hockey jersey made of ocean-bound plastic